abizit/ng2-idx-db-service/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+Sourcecode in `indexed-db.service.ts` is forked from [robisim74/angular2indexedDB](https://github.com/robisim74/angular2indexedDB) and modified for complex types

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.